 - Google Drive – cloud disk,

-- Google Docs – file editor where the edition can be carried out by many people at once,
+- Google Docs – file editor where many people can carry out the edition at once,

-- Google Slides – application that allows to create and edit multimedia presentations,
+- Google Slides – an application that allows to create and edit multimedia presentations,

 - Google Forms – a tool for creating surveys and managing the analysis results,

 - Google Keep – application for creating and joint editing of notes,

 - Google Sites – website editor,

 Google Workspace allows efficient cooperation and document control.
 The changes introduced by one person are instantly visible by other colleagues, and Google saves the whole editing history.
 You do not need to constantly press Ctrl+S nor forward the corrected file version for the fifth time.
 All documents are located on the Google Disk and the files’ safety is controlled by an administrator from the comprehensive administrative console.

 Google Cloud Platform for apps development